 The mission of CISF is to both provide & promote marine access, marine education, sailing, and sailboat racing to people of all ages, abilities, and backgrounds.
-In doing so, CISF hopes to develop the next generation of ocean and environmental stewards, as well as bring more people into the sport of sailing.
+In doing so, CISF hopes to develop generations of ocean and environmental stewards, as well as bring more people into the sport of sailing.

 CISF is on target with our mission.
 We provide free sailing on Wednesdays during the summer, hold 8 weeks of Jamestown Sea Adventure Camp, a sailing and marine education camp, and have a STEAM Ocean Education Initiative offering year-round in-school and after-school programming within the Jamestown school system.